 Head left out of Mountain Crossing’s parking lot down the mountain to Desoto Falls on your right.
 There are actually two waterfalls at this location.
 See our blog post on waterfalls for more information.

 After visiting the falls head right down the mountain and you will eventually see the intersection with Dahlonega to the right.
-On the corner there is a little restaurant called Riverside Tavern on the river.
+On the corner there is a little restaurant called Riverside Tavern on the river (picture below).
 Stop in for a cold beer, mixed drink or a meal while watching the river rush by.

 After leaving the Tavern you will be heading towards Dahlonega and will take a left at the earlier rock pile (Stone Pile Gap) mentioned near the beginning of this journey.
 Before you know it you will be back at the inn.